Find the therapist that best suits your needs.

 Lauren Mooers is an ADHD Coach who works directly with people to help develop tools and strategies to manage their ADHD.
 She holds a BA from Seattle Pacific University and has provided ADHD education to graduate students and licensed professionals.
 Lauren has a passion to help individuals transform their ADHD from a burden to their greatest superpower.

-• Lauren Mooers is an ADHD coach who works with both children and adults, including those experiencing executive dysfunction related to other forms of neurodivergence.
-With a lifelong personal experience of ADHD—diagnosed at age 7—Lauren has navigated the neurotypical world through the lens of a neurodivergent brain.
-As the child of a special education teacher and a mental health professional, she was fortunate to receive an informed and integrated approach to managing her ADHD early on.
-When three of her own children were diagnosed, she realized how rare that experience was and how deeply misunderstood ADHD still is.
+• I am an ADHD coach who works with both children and adults, including those experiencing executive dysfunction related to other forms of neurodivergence.
+With a lifelong personal experience of ADHD—diagnosed at age seven—I have navigated the neurotypical world through the lens of a neurodivergent brain.
+As the child of a special education teacher and a mental health professional, I was fortunate to receive an informed and integrated approach to managing my ADHD early on.
+When three of my own children were diagnosed, I realized how rare that experience was and how deeply misunderstood ADHD still is.

-Driven by both personal experience and a passion to help others, Lauren began turning her own strategies and habits into practical, transferable tools to support her children—and eventually others.
-Her coaching focuses on identifying the root causes of a client’s challenges and developing solutions that are minimally disruptive, realistic, and sustainable.
-She believes that tools can be both static and dynamic, and that their effectiveness requires regular reflection, adjustment, and an individualized approach.
+Driven by both personal experience and a passion to help others, I began turning my own strategies and habits into practical, transferable tools to support my children—and eventually others.
+My coaching focuses on identifying the root causes of a client’s challenges and developing solutions that are minimally disruptive, realistic, and sustainable.
+I believes that tools can be both static and dynamic, and that their effectiveness requires regular reflection, adjustment, and an individualized approach.

-Lauren sees coaching as more than just strategy—it’s about empathy, support, and consistent accountability.
-Her goal is to empower clients to not only manage their ADHD but to embrace the strengths that come with it.
-She believes ADHD is not something to overcome, but rather something that, with understanding and reframing, can be transformed from a burden into a superpower.
-CONNECT WITH LAUREN.
+I see coaching as more than just strategy—it’s about empathy, support, and consistent accountability.
+My goal is to empower clients to not only manage their ADHD but to embrace the strengths that come with it.
+ADHD is not something to overcome, but rather something that, with understanding and reframing, can be transformed from a burden into a superpower.

 Get started today.